noamross/cmp/README.md

 [Conway-Maxwell-Poisson (CMP) Distribution](http://en.wikipedia.org/wiki/Conway%E2%80%93Maxwell%E2%80%93Poisson_distribution),
 which is suitable for both under- and over-dispersed count data.

-For an explanation of the distribution see the [Shiny App].
+For an explanation of the distribution see the [Shiny App](https://noamross.shinyapps.io/compois/Plotting-compoisson-distributions.Rmd).

 Several other packages implement various approaches to the CMP distribution.
 This package aims to improve both speed and numerical accuracy by